ukhsa-collaboration/ai-blast-genotyping/README.md

 command line tool for running the BLAST genotyping method

 # Requirements & Dependencies
-To run this tool you will need to have BLAST locally installed.
+To run this tool you will need to numpy, pandas and BLAST installed.
+The versions are present in the requirements.txt file.
-Recommend installing with conda:

-``
-conda install -c bioconda blast
-``
+Installation can be performed with either pip or conda.

 ## Files required
 1. **BLAST database** - You will also need to have a local copy of the BLAST database that has been created based on the reference strains for the UK AI genotypes.